operator-framework/operator-lifecycle-manager/Documentation/design/operatorgroups.md

 ## Target Namespace Selection

-Selection of the set of namespaces by specifying a label selector with the `spec.selector` field:
+Select the set of namespaces by specifying a label selector with the `spec.selector` field:

 ```yaml
 apiVersion: operators.coreos.com/v1alpha2